 official, Antonie Goosen in The Practical Tax Loose Leaf Service.

 To spot these factors, SARS

 compares the information your company submitted to it from all sources.
-It then compares this to your company's annual financial statements, Vat
+It then compares this to your company's annual financial statements, Vat returns and tax

 returns as well as any tax